steven2030/Autama-Backend/README.md

 Bugs, Defects, and Failing Test information goes here as needed.

   * If you get a transformers.activations error while talking with an Autama, just recreate a nucleus
-  * 5/27/20 - Bugs needing solutions:
-    - first and last name fields during creation at registration not inserted into new Autama
-    - fix missing icons
-    - auto-login at registration(no redirect to login again)
-    - swipe card details are jumbled

 ## License